-This course examines both practical and ethical concerns in the field of Animal Sciences.
+This course examines both practical and ethical concerns in the field of Animal Science.
 Students will be expected to identify, research and present both sides of a topic currently of concern to the animal sciences.
-Applied Learning - Research [3 credits] [3 contact hour(s)]
+Prerequisites: ANSC 111, 254, 256, or 352 and Jr/Sr status or permission of the instructor.
+[Fall, Spring] Applied Learning-Research [3 credits] [3 contact hour(s)]